cloudflare/cloudflare-docs/content/ssl/edge-certificates/changing-dcv-method/troubleshooting.md

 ### Internal errors

-When, during the CA check portion of the [DCV flow](/ssl/edge-certificates/changing-dcv-method/dcv-flow/), the certificate authority finds an issue, you may see a `Internal error with Certificate Authority` message.
+When the certificate authority finds an issue during the CA check portion of the [DCV flow](/ssl/edge-certificates/changing-dcv-method/dcv-flow/), you may see a `Internal error with Certificate Authority` message.
 In this case, either wait or try a different certificate authority.

 When the error states that the `certificate authority will not issue for this domain`, you can try a different certificate authority or contact the CA directly.